 The mitochondria are responsible for producing energy in the body and are especially prone to damage if not protected by a healthy cell membrane.
 In fact, without a cell membrane, the cell will die.

 Fatigue is a symptom associated with a PEMT gene mutation and unhealthy mitochondria.
-Phosphatidylcholine deficiency can lead to unhealthy leaky cell membranes that don’t protect your mitochondria very well.
-As a result, mitochondria become damaged and cannot produce energy efficiently thus resulting in fatigue.
+Phosphatidylcholine deficiency can lead to unhealthy leaky cell membranes that do not protect your mitochondria very well.
+As a result, mitochondria become damaged and cannot produce energy efficiently, thus resulting in fatigue.

 Primary roles and benefits of phosphatidylcholine in the body

 - Phosphatidylcholine is a crucial nutrient required during pregnancy and breastfeeding as anytime you are making a lot of new cells such as growing a baby, the need for phosphatidylcholine increases

 - Phosphatidylcholine is needed for optimal gallbladder health as phosphatidylcholine helps your bile to flow smoothly out of the gallbladder to aid in fat digestion and liver detoxification

 - Phosphatidylcholine is crucial to prevent small intestinal bacterial overgrowth and all the gut health issues associated with SIBO.
 Phosphatidylcholine promotes bile flow, and bile is ANTIMICROBIAL.

 - Bile is one of your bodies natural defenses to prevent SIBO and optimize the terrain (this is HUGE)

 - Phosphatidylcholine also helps to transport fats out of the liver.
 If someone is deficient in phosphatidylcholine or has a PEMT gene mutation non-alcoholic fatty liver can develop

 - Phosphatidylcholine is also essential for nerve function, muscle movement, and brain development.